- 1. Create a Negative Keyword List

 Start your campaigns with “maximize conversions” without setting a target CPA value.
 Leave the campaigns running for a few weeks and monitor the Cost Per Conversion value.

-If the average cost per conversion, is within your acceptable levels, you can safely set a “target cost per action” and increase your daily budget to at least double your CPA value.
+If the average cost per conversion is within your acceptable levels, you can safely set a “target cost per action” and increase your daily budget to at least double your CPA value.

 For example, if your target CPA is $100, your daily budget for the particular campaign should be at least $200.